ViaBill-Integrations/ViaBill-PrestaShop-1.7/INSTALL.md

 ## Manual Installation

-In order to install manually the module you need to download and copy the `viabill` folder from this repository and copy it under the PrestaShop site as:

-`{Prestashop root directory}`/modules/viabill

-Then, you need to login in the backend of the PrestaShop site and navigate to menu Modules → Module.
-Search for the ViaBill module, under the `Payment` section and click on the the “Configure” button to start the configuration process.
+In order to install manually the module you need to download the repository on your local disk and then create a zip file out of the `viabill` folder.
+Then, you need to login in the backend of the PrestaShop site and navigate to menu Modules → Module Catalog.
+Click on the “Upload a module” button and select the zip file viabill.zip you created previously from the repository.
+If everything goes smoothly, you will see the "Module installed" success message.
+Click on the Configure button to continue with the configuration process.

 ## Installation via Marketplace